iKenndac/Viva/README.markdown

 ## What Viva Is NOT ##

 Viva is NOT intended to be a replacement Spotify desktop client.
-It's missing many features (such as playlist management) which make it generally unsuitable for sole use.
+It's missing many features which make it generally unsuitable for sole use.
 While this will be improved over time, it's not a priority.
 Issues filed against Viva along the lines of "It doesn't do [feature in desktop client]" will likely be closed.

 The target audience of Viva is developers - please keep that in mind.
 In addition, Viva **requires** a Spotify Premium account - this requirement will never change.
 If you wish to build Viva from source, you also need a libspotify developer key, which can be requested from here: http://developer.spotify.com/en/libspotify/overview/